Although probiotics and prebiotics sound very similar, the way the two function is very different.

 Kiwi-Klenz supports digestive function in four ways:

-• High in soluble fibre - to keep things moving
+- High in soluble fiber - to keep things moving

 References: